• Ebook

 Expect the spiced cookie flavor you know and love combined with the delicious roasty notes of coconut sugar and almond flour.
 This is one leveled-up cookie experience!

-Molasses cookies are a traditional Christmas favorite and are most commonly made in the winter months.
+Paleo Molasses cookies are a traditional Christmas favorite and are most commonly made in the winter months.
 For me, the flavor and smell of molasses is essential to my holiday baking line-up!
-You will also want to make the BEST Gluten-Free Gingerbread Loaf Cake, Gluten-free Monster Cookies, and Christmas Rocky Road for an amazing dessert spread.
+You will also want to make the BEST Gluten-Free Gingerbread Loaf Cake, Vegan Gluten-Free Chocolate Cake, Almond Flour Chocolate Chip Cookies, and Christmas Rocky Road for an amazing dessert spread.

 We always start baking batches in October in my house because they make a mean cookie cream sandwich when paired with my Pumpkin Spice Coconut Whipped Cream!